 If you or someone close to you has just received a diagnosis, or you have been living with a serious health issue for some time, it may be helpful to stop and think about the following: Make a List of Your Questions.
 Some of your questions may be answered as you read information provided here.…

-Adults with serious illness often live with physical and emotional pain.
-Palliative care is specialized medical care that helps to manage patient symptoms and focuses on improving the quality of life for both the patient and their family.
-The palliative care team works with the individual’s current doctors to enhance patient care.
-Working with the…
+People with serious illnesses often live with physical and emotional pain.
+Palliative care is specialized medical care that helps to manage patient symptoms, focuses on improving quality of life for both the patient and their family, and makes living with a serious illness easier.
+The palliative care team works with the individual’s current doctors to…

 If you or a loved one has been diagnosed with a serious illness, are having difficulty managing symptoms, or have had multiple hospitalizations or emergency room visits, palliative care may make your life and that of your family much easier.
-If you are considering palliative care, the following questions that may help you identify a…
+A more in-depth overview of palliative care and the support it can provide can be found…

-Selecting a Hospice Provider Just like selecting any other medical care, if you or someone you care about needs the support of hospice, it is important to find a provider that is a good fit.
+Just like selecting any other medical care, if you or someone you care about needs the support of hospice, it is important to find a provider that is a good fit.
 Click here to learn more about hospice care.
-There may be a number of organizations that provide care in your…
+There may be a number of organizations that provide care in your area.
+If your doctor…